daniel-sjsu/wrfdaTutorial/README.md

 ---
 #### Running WRF
 The wrfvar_output would be the wrfinput_d01 provided to your wrf simulation alongside the new wrfbdy_d01 you created.
 From here you would just run ```./wrf.exe```
-<br>This would not work in this case since you do not have the met_em files
+<br>This would not work in this case since you do not have the met_em files.<br>
+More information about individual steps will be added with future updates.